tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 sG=rG+exG
 $$

-ECDSA signatures (used in Bitcoin) are not linear in *x* and *r*, and thus less useful [[2]](https://www.youtube.com/watch?v=ovCBT1gyk9c&t=0s)
+ECDSA signatures (used in Bitcoin) are not linear in *x* and *r*, and thus less useful [[2]]

 ---

-## Schnorr multi-signatures
+## Schnorr Multi-signatures

 First, a mulit-signature (mulitsig) has multiple participants that produce a signature.
 Every participant might product a separate signature and concatenate them forming a mulitsig.

-With Schnorr Signatures, one can have a single public key, which is the sum of many different people's public keys. the resulting key is one that signatures will be verifiable against. [[5]](https://joinmarket.me/blog/blog/flipping-the-scriptless-script-on-schnorr/)
+With Schnorr Signatures, one can have a single public key, which is the sum of many different people's public keys. the resulting key is one that signatures will be verifiable against. [[5]]

-The formulation of a mulitsig involves taking the sum of all components; thus all nonces and *s* values result in the formulation of a mulitsig. [[4]](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20)
+The formulation of a mulitsig involves taking the sum of all components; thus all nonces and *s* values result in the formulation of a mulitsig. [[4]]

 $$
 s=Σs(i)